 SHIFT key is pressed.
 For example, pressing the 2 key may enter

-@.
-To reset this behavior and ensure that your key strokes are being received correctly, press
+CTRL + v.
+You can also reset this behavior and ensure that your key strokes are being received correctly by pressing

-CTRL a few times and test your number keys again.
+CTRL a few times, then testing your number keys again.

 When prompted, enter the password associated with the account.
-For security purposes, as you type the password the characters will not be displayed and the cursor will not change.
+For security purposes, as you type or when you paste, the password the characters will not be displayed and the cursor will not change.

 Once you’ve entered the password, press